 Could you have diabetes and not know it?
-Today is World Diabetes Day.
-According to Diabetes South Africa, 3.5 million South Africans are living with diabetes.
+According to Diabetes South Africa, over 3 million South Africans are living with diabetes.
 However, it is thought that many more South Africans could be diabetic without knowing it.

 A further five million people have pre-diabetes, a condition where blood glucose levels are higher than normal, but not high enough yet for diagnosis of diabetes.
 If left uncontrolled, pre-diabetes will eventually lead to type 2 diabetes.